frankdean/trip-server-2/README.md

 ### Proposed Features

-The following features are provided:
+The following features are proposed:

 * Remote tracking server—client applications such as [TripLogger Remote for iOS][TripLogger] &ndash;